 Change our phone number from (203) 298-5319 to (860) 298-5319.

 Change our school contact from John Doe to Jane Smith.

 Changes require two business days to process.
-It is important that you also email any IP changes to all researchIT CT database vendors.
-Vendor technical contact information is listed by library type at Technical and Application Support for researchIT CT Databases.
+It is important that you also email us with any IP changes.

 When you connect to researchIT CT resources, the database vendors' systems read your computer's IP address to verify that it matches any of the IP addresses of institutions that are authorized to access those resources.
 These addresses (or address ranges) are registered within the vendors' systems and are checked each time a researchIT CT user connects to them.

 Register your "public" Internet addresses - the IP addresses that are registered with the InterNIC Registration Service.
 Within an isolated network, IP addresses can be assigned at random, as long as each one is unique.
 However, connecting a private network (your school or library network) to the Internet requires using registered IP address (called Internet addresses) to avoid duplicates.